Average RV Prices With 20 New, Used & Rental Cost Examples

 Class B

-This is the smallest of the vehicle type of RVs and is also known, in some circles, as campervans or sleeper-vans.
-This makes them the easiest of the RVs to drive and they will also be cheaper to buy and run.
-Due to their reduced size, they will not have all the luxury conveniences fitted.
+In some circles, this is the smallest type of RV and is also known as campervans or sleeper-vans.
+It is the easiest RVs to drive and will also be cheaper to buy and run.
+However, due to its reduced size, it will not have all the luxury conveniences fitted.

-They still do have the basic amenities, however, and can make for a great, less expensive vacation.
+However, they still have the basic amenities and can make for a great, less expensive vacation.
 These RVs will fit in any campground.

 Class C

-This is the “medium” size vehicle RV.
-They are built on the chassis of a medium size truck and will give you all that you need for a comfortable holiday.
+This is the “medium” size RV.
+It is built on the chassis of a medium-sized truck and will give you all you need for a comfortable holiday.
 These are the campers with the over-cab sleeping area.

-They will contain more modest amenities than class A but are still fitted with all that you need for a lovely camping holiday.
-They are also either gas or diesel-powered, but the fuel consumption will be considerably less than the Class A vehicles.
+They will contain more modest amenities than class A but are still fitted with all you need for a lovely camping holiday.
+They are also gas- or diesel-powered, but their fuel consumption will be considerably less than that of Class A vehicles.

 Campers

 The truck camper is typically made of lightweight materials such as aluminum or fiberglass and is designed to be easily loaded and unloaded from the pickup truck bed.
-Their appearance is that of a Class B RV.
-They are the easiest to maneuver and the least expensive to operate.
+Its appearance is that of a Class B RV.
+Truck campers are the easiest to maneuver and the least expensive to operate.

-Truck campers come in a variety of sizes and configurations, from small and basic units with a sleeping area and minimal amenities to larger models that offer more living space and amenities such as a kitchen, bathroom, and heating/cooling systems.
+Truck campers come in various sizes and configurations, from small and basic units with a sleeping area and minimal amenities to larger models that offer more living space and amenities such as a kitchen, bathroom, and heating/cooling systems.

 Pop-Up and Foldable Trailers

 This is the first type of towed RV.
-These are the smallest and most compact of the travel trailers.
-When closed they appear something like a utility trailer, but once at the campground, they open up to reveal a travel trailer.
-Due to the lack of space, they will contain the most basic of amenities, but, because they are lightweight, they are easy to tow and will impact your fuel consumption the least.
+These are the smallest and most compact travel trailers.
+When closed, they appear something like a utility trailer, but they reveal a travel trailer once at the campground.
+Due to their lack of space, they will contain the most basic amenities, but because they are lightweight, they are easy to tow and will impact your fuel consumption the least.

 Travel Trailers

-There is a very large selection of towable RVs and the sizes vary considerably.
+There is a large selection of towable RVs, and their sizes vary considerably.
 They range in size and weight from lightweight, single-axle trailers to large, luxurious, double-axel models.
-There are many floorplans available and the amenities installed are also quite varied, so look around before buying.
+Many floorplans are available, and the amenities are quite varied, so look around before buying.

 5th Wheel Trailers

-These are also towable RVs, but they have to be towed by a truck, as the hitch is specialized and has to be fitted to the bed of the truck.
-This type of towable RV is large and usually luxurious with more than one level of accommodation.
-These also can be difficult to accommodate in many smaller campgrounds.
+These are also towable RVs, but they must be towed by a truck, as the hitch is specialized and has to be fitted to the truck’s bed.
+This type of towable RV is large and usually luxurious, with more than one level of accommodation.
+It can also be difficult to accommodate in many smaller campgrounds.

 Some examples of the cost of RVs

-Before going into the overview of the cost, here are a few examples of the wide variety of prices that you are looking at for various types of RV.
-Obviously, age, mileage, and condition also play a considerable part in assessing the value of a vehicle.
+Before going into the cost overview, here are a few examples of the prices you are looking at for various RVs.
+Age, mileage, and condition also play a considerable part in assessing a vehicle’s value.

 - Travel trailers: As mentioned earlier, travel trailers can range from $10,000 to $50,000, with luxury models costing up to $150,000 or more.
 Here’s a breakdown of some specific models and their prices:

-- Forest River R-Pod: This small travel trailer starts at around $18,000 for a new model.
+- Forest River R-Pod: This small travel trailer costs around $18,000 for a new model.

 - Airstream Basecamp: The Airstream Basecamp is a stylish and modern travel trailer that starts at around $38,000 for a new model.